calummackervoy/calummackervoy.github.io/en/_posts/2025-05-29-godot-adaptive-tile-map.md

 ## Games Commons

-The concept of building a game piloted by the data published by its' own players is an exciting one.
+The concept of building a game piloted by the data published by its own players is an exciting one.
 Done well, the game becomes limitless and even alive: evolving with the collective efforts of the players.
 A game built in common is a [Games Commons](https://gamescommons.com/), and while in this demonstration we have been principally concerned with straightforward graphical elements, the idea constitutes a novel approach to game design that has far-reaching implications.

 If this article has piqued your interest and you'd like to hear more about the concepts covered or more broadly about the project - or if you're interested by Godot and open-source games development - then don't hesitate to <a href="{{ '/contact' | prepend: site.baseurl }}">get in touch</a>!